DigitalCraftsStudents/BookBarn-Starter/README.md

 ### Solution for the following features:

- 1. Add the ability for the user to add books to their cart.
-The items count should be stored in Redux global state
+- Add the capability to allow the user to add books to the cart.
+The items in the cart will be maintained in the Redux global state.

-2. User should be able to see the cart count in all of the pages.
-Display the cart count on the upper right hand corner of the page

-3. Allow the user to register for a new account

-4. Allow the user to login.
-After successful login, update the isAuthenticated global state to true.

-5. Toggle the menu options depending on the user logged in status.
-The isAuthenticated flag can be stored in Redux global state.
+- Create 2 reducers.
+One reducer will manage authentication state and the other will manage books.

+- Create action types and update your reducer(s) to use switch statement instead of if-else

+- Create action creators to replace your dispatch action arguments in React components.